zachbabanov/rscoder-network/README.md

 sudo make sender
 ```

-Both command will also create two directories within current, names `./csv` and `./files`.
+Both command will also create two directories within current, named `./csv` and `./files`.
 First is used for<br>
 storing statistic files, second for transmitted files received by point

 ## Usage